zaccesss/zaccesss/README.md

 ### 🧠 Personal Motto

 > Engineering that thinks.
 Technology that serves.
-Growth as a lifestyle - **Zaccess**.
+Growth as a lifestyle - **Isaac Adjei**.

 ---